pmonks/multigrep/.github/CONTRIBUTING.md

  * Keep PRs small and cohesive - if you have multiple independent contributions, please submit them as independent PRs.
  * Minimise "spurious" changes (e.g. whitespace shenanigans).
  * Ensure all updated files include your copyright information at the top.
- * Ensure all new files include a header comment block containing the [Eclipse Public License 2.0 license header and your copyright information](https://www.eclipse.org/projects/handbook/#ip-copyright-headers).
+ * Ensure all new files include a header comment block containing the [Apache 2.0 license header and your copyright information](https://infra.apache.org/apply-license.html).

 ## Commit and PR Messages